Neelamegan932/mongodb/readme.md

 `configure the dotenv package using dotenv.config()` `create copy of .env file using ctrl+C and ctrl+V in files column` `remove the connection string and keep only the variable name in .env copy file`

+## Sending data request using postman

+`To receive data sent through postman in proper form, use middleware called use` `Use app.use(express.json()) in main file`
+`It makes the server understand any type of data`